mhbeals/mhwood.github.io/maps/shelf-mark.md

 ## Technical Definition

-This category contains information linking the **publication**, as a conceptual unit, to an item or record in an external database or catalogue.
-It does so without specific **date** or other restrictions and should be considered to refer to a specific physical **volume rather than a volume as numbered by the original publisher.**
+This category contains information linking the <a href="https://www.digitisednewspapers.net/maps/newspaper-title/">**publication**</a>, as a conceptual unit, to an item or record in an external database or catalogue.
+It does so without specific <a href="https://www.digitisednewspapers.net/maps/date/">**date**</a> or other restrictions and should be considered to refer to a specific physical <a href="https://www.digitisednewspapers.net/maps/volume-number/">**volume**</a> rather than a volume as numbered by the original publisher.

 ## Category Notes